 The default connection type is Automatic.
 Automatic determines the joint type based on the following rules:

-- Rotational is selected if the two selected origins are circular
+- You will select “Rotational” d if the two selected origins are circular

-- Ball is selected if the two selected origins are points on a sphere
+- You can select “Ball” if the two selected origins are points on a sphere

 - Rigid is selected for all other origin selections